JimLynchCodes/Jimbos-Switchboard-Oracle-Setup-Guide/README.md

 This is a guide for setting up a linux server to be a Switchboard oracle that generates Sol by providing dApps with random numbers and /or price feed datas.

-_Discalimer: This guide could contain errors ror flaws.
+_Disclaimer: This guide could contain errors or flaws.
 Use at your own risk!_

 <br/>